-Figure 7.
-User testing room setup (captured during the preliminary study)

-The room provided a comfortable environment for the participants, which were sat on a sofa in front of a 55” OLED TV (LG OLED55C6V) and user interaction with interactive application and UEQ has been limited to the use of a TV remote control from the beginning to the end of the experiment, as shown in .
+The room provided a comfortable environment for the participants, which were sat on a sofa in front of a 55” OLED TV (LG OLED55C6V).
+User interaction with interactive application and the UEQ has been limited to the use of a TV remote control from the beginning to the end of the experiment, as shown in .
+The whole experiment was designed to provide a home living experience to relax the participants, make them feel comfortable and without inducing the feeling that they are a subject of the testing.